a2hosting/a2-optimized-wp/readme.txt

 = Can I use A2 Optimized with WordFence? =

 A2 Optimized is compatible with most of the features in WordFence, however you should disable caching and logging in WordFence.
-Also, is page caching in A2 Optimized is enabled, some WordFence features that required WordPress to be fully loaded may not trigger.
+Also, if page caching in A2 Optimized is enabled, some WordFence features that required WordPress to be fully loaded may not trigger.

 = Can I use A2 Optimized on any host? =